-Too often, nonprofit leaders start a strategic planning process with the goal of uncovering “the one correct” strategic direction for their organization.
+Too often, nonprofit and business leaders start a planning process—particularly a strategic planning process—with the goal of uncovering “the one correct” strategic direction for their organization.
 But the reality is usually far more nuanced.
-And the best strategic plans often integrate unexpected insights.
-Which is why we wanted to take a moment to talk about why creative thinking is important in strategic planning.
+The best strategic plans often integrate unexpected insights.
+Which is why we wanted to take a moment to talk about why creativity is important in strategic planning.

 When you hear the words “creative thinker,” what do you picture?
 Here at Funding for Good, we think of things like:

 Unfortunately, some people consider themselves “not creative” simply because they failed art class in elementary school or haven’t launched a tech start-up.

 But the truth is that everyone has the potential for creativity and creative thinking.
 The trick is establishing the right conditions for creativity to flourish.

 For us here at Funding for Good, creative thinking is about being able to see the challenge in front of us in a new way.
 Creativity in planning requires intentionally creating space for the unexpected.

 The challenges you’re facing could be as simple as a blank page or as complex as the strategic direction of an established but struggling institution.
 But creativity can help you tackle these challenges and more.
 That’s why we believe creative thinking is such an important element in strategic planning.

 How to Use Creative Thinking in Strategic Planning